top of page

 1900s - 1907

-A quake and the city's future at stake
+A quake and a city's future at stake

 (cont.)
 A summary of Piedmont from Oakland Realtor advertisement - August 1981.